Qianhai Pilot Free Trade Zone (photo © http://qhsk.china-gdftz.gov.cn/

 The Guideline likewise seeks to keep the investigation process transparent.
 For the parties under investigation, the right to be kept informed and the right to be heard has been implemented.
 Through the Guideline, a convenient bridge has been built in connection with the operator and investigator.
 Those measures include: receiving and handing over the application materials, assisting business operators to submit relevant statements and defense materials to relevant anti-monopoly law enforcement agencies, assisting operators to report requests for negotiation to the MOFCOM , and actively supporting operators to safeguard their rights through legal assistance and communication.

 4. After Investigation: Disclose Information and Improve Publicity

 a.
-Disclose Information
+Information Disclosure

 The degree of disclosure of the information can demonstrate the transparency of antitrust law enforcement.
 Constructive measures taken by US and EU include timely publishing the detailed information of every case and publishing the decisions.
 For example, the decision of BAYER/MONSANTO published recently by the EU amounts to 319 pages and some related procedural documents are also available to the public.
 In comparison, for the same transaction, MOFCOM only published a relatively less detailed decision on its website.

 Pursuant to the Guideline, Qianhai has taken a series of measures to disclose more information, mainly reflected from the disclosed content required by the Guideline.
 As required by Article 14 of the Guideline, the Committee is required to disclose, not only the decision, but also the follow-up supervision report.
 This is a major step forward compared to the AML’s requirement because the scope of the content released has been materially enlarged.
 Not only the investigation process, but also the follow-up procedure is under the public spotlight.

 b.
 Improve publicity